adamws/keyboard-tools/docs/src/features.md

 ::: warning
 Router does not implement any checks.
 It is possible that routed tracks violate PCB manufacturer design rules or are entirely wrong.
-Most common problem is collision with stabilizer mounting holes and routing for rotated switches.

 Remember to always run KiCad DRC checks.
 :::